roppa/learning-rust/README.md

 ## Variables

-Variables are immutable in Rust, however, you can mutate them.
-Variables are declared using `let`.
-So Rust is strongly typed, but if it can deduce what the variable is, it will automatically create that type for you.
+Variables are immutable in Rust, however, you can mutate them by declaring using `let mut`.
+Rust is strongly typed, but if it can deduce what the variable is, it will automatically create that type for you.

 ```rust
 let [mut] [variable-name][: type] = [value];